git/git.github.io/rev_news/drafts/edition-72.md

   suggesting using the `size_t` type for byte lengths, instead of `unsigned long`, as `unsigned long` was breaking 32-bit builds.

-  Brian agreed and sent a
+  brian agreed and sent a
   [version 2](https://lore.kernel.org/git/20210111035840.2437737-1-sandals@crustytoothpaste.net/)
   of the series with Junio's fix.

-  Junio replied to the cover letter of this series asking "How widely are SHA-256 tags in use in the real world, though?", and if it was really too late to use a header signature for tags, as was originaly planned.
+  Junio replied to the cover letter of this series asking "How widely are SHA-256 tags in use in the real world, though?", and if it was really too late to use a header signature for tags, as was originally planned.

-  Brian replied:
+  brian replied:

   > I don't know.
 I don't know of any major hosting platform that
     supports them, but of course many people may be using them